 Dr. Sharon Goddard

-Sharon has extensive consultancy experience in the fields of learning and skills, volunteering, interpretation and activity planning, audience development, and project evaluation.
-Sharon's expertise has been gained through a mix of professional roles, specifically: 15 years teaching and managing in arts and humanities further and higher education; six years as a national policy and research lead on learning, skills and young people issues for the Heritage Lottery Fund; as strategic educational planner and commissioner with the Learning and Skills Council in Norfolk; as East of England regional advisor on 14 – 19 education for the UK Government's Department for Children, Schools and Families; as Deputy Director of Children and Learners at the Government Office for the East of England; and as national advisor within the UK Government's Department for Education on careers guidance.
+Sharon has extensive consultancy experience in learning and skills, volunteering, interpretation and activity planning, audience development and project evaluation.
+Sharon's expertise has been gained through a mix of professional roles, specifically: 15 years teaching and managing in arts and humanities further and higher education; six years as national policy and research lead on learning, skills and youth strategies for the Heritage Lottery Fund; as strategic educational planner and commissioner with the Learning and Skills Council in Norfolk; as East of England regional advisor on 14 – 19 education for the UK Government's Department for Education; as Deputy Director for Children and Learners at the Government Office for the East of England, and as national advisor within the UK Government's Department for Education on careers guidance.

 E: sharon@oakmeresolutions.co.uk